 This case study dives into the challenges, solutions, and outcomes of redesigning a feature-rich fintech experience.

 Baker Tilly Quantum is an innovative platform designed to streamline the process of calculating business interruption claims.
+It combines automation with professional expertise to deliver efficient, data-driven solutions for the insurance industry.

-Role: Sole UX/UI designer + Brand Designer
+Sole UX/UI Designer + Brand Designer

-Industry: Fintech, CRM, Insurance, and risk management
+Fintech, CRM, Insurance, and Risk Management

-Tools: Figma, Adobe XD, Zoom
+Figma, Adobe XD, Zoom, Jira

-Duration: 2021 – 2022
+2021 – 2022

 I was entrusted with designing and rebranding key screens for Baker Tilly Quantum, a platform dedicated to streamlining business interruption claim calculations within the insurance industry.
-My responsibilities included designing:
+Working as the sole UX/UI and Brand Designer, I owned the end-to-end design process across research, interaction design, visual design, and brand alignment.
+Every decision was made with the goal of delivering a platform that feels as professional and trustworthy as the firm behind it.

 The login experience was redesigned to streamline access and reduce time to entry.
 A simplified layout, clear visual hierarchy, and accessible form design help users sign in quickly and confidently, minimizing friction at the first point of interaction.